This post is also available in: Ελληνικά (Greek)

 - Al Donizetti, in the chic Via Gomboti, for coffee and dessert.

-- Vineria Cozzi, for the cozy, warm atmosphere.
+- Vineria Cozzi, for the cosy, warm atmosphere.

 - La Marianna, where the stracciatella ice cream was first created in 1961

-It’s easy to t from the airport to the city.
-The best way is to take the No 1 bus.
-The bus runs every 30 minutes, between 6.00 am and midnight.
-It takes just 10-15 minutes to reach the city centre.
+It’s fairly easy to get from the airport to the centre of Bergamo.
+The best option is to take the No 1 bus.
+It runs every 30 minutes, daily from 6.00 am till midnight.
+The trip takes just 10-15 minutes.
 You can buy tickets from kiosks at the airport, Bergamo train station and the Transport offices at Largo Porta Nuova.
-They cost 2 Euros.

 Bergamo is just about 45 km from Milan.
 This is less than an hour by train.
 Especially if you take the high-speed “Frecciarossa”, or “Red Arrow” trains.
 In this case, you’ll be in Bergamo from Milan in just 40 minutes!

 There are around 43 train trips to Bergamo from Milan every day.
 The first is in the early morning and the last is just before midnight.
 All trains depart from either Milano Lambrate or Greco Pirelli stations.

 Prices depend on the time and day of travel, as well as the type of train (regular vs express).
 Trains also have two classes: Economy and First Class.